Special effects of The Empire Strikes Back: Reception and legacy

 On its release, film critics praised the special effects, including Joy Gould Boyum who called lauded them as "breathtaking", Arthur Knight said they were "ingenious", and Gary Arnold called them visually dazzling.
 Jim Harwood wrote they were let down only by the competence of those in the original, which had been emulated by other films, lessening the impact of Empire's.
 Charles Champlin appreciated the effects were used to enhance scenes instead of being the focus.
 The Chicago Tribune's Gene Siskel said the non-human characters, including the robots and Chewbacca, remained the most lovable creatures, with the Yoda character being the film's highlight.
-Knight, Gould Boyum, and Arnold considered the characters expressions so realistic that they believed an actor's face had been composited onto the puppet.
+Knight, Gould Boyum, and Arnold thought Yoda to be incredibly lifelike; Arnold considered his expressions so realistic that they believed an actor's face had been composited onto the puppet.
 Canby said the human cast was bland and non-descript, and even the robot characters offered diminishing enjoyment, but Yoda was a success when used sparingly.

 At the 1981 Academy Awards, The Empire Strikes Back won the award for Best Sound (Bill Varney, Steve Maslow, Gregg Landaker, and Peter Sutton) and the Special Achievement Academy Award for Best Visual Effects (Brian Johnson, Richard Edlund, Dennis Muren, and Bruce Nicholson).
 The film also received a nomination for Best Art Direction (Norman Reynolds, Leslie Dilley, Harry Lange, Alan Tomkins, and Michael Ford).
 At the 34th British Academy Film Awards the film received two nominations: Best Sound (Sutton, Varney, and Burtt) and Best Production Design (Reynolds).
 At the 8th Saturn Awards, Empire received the award for Best Special Effects (Johnson and Edlund).

 In the years since its release, The Empire Strikes Back remains an enduringly popular piece of cinema.
 Among other things it is considered groundbreaking for its special effects.
 Writing for CNN, Brian Lowry said that without the "groundwork laid by one of the best sequels ever, [the Star Wars franchise] wouldn't be the force that it is now".
 Yoda is also considered an iconic and enduringly popular character.